jsayol/NoMoreSobStories/README.md

 # No More Sob Stories
 Chrome extension to hide "sob stories" on reddit.

+**The extension is already published!
+[Just click here to go to the Chrome Web Store and install it.](https://chrome.google.com/webstore/detail/no-more-sob-stories/opecfkdocaeliamlmmmmghlmiehhacnk)**

 ## What's a sob story?
 According to google:
 > **sob sto·ry**